eXtalionLab/nextcloud_docker/README.md

 # Nextcloud

-It's a simply as possible `docker-compose` stack to run a [Nextcloud](https://www.nextcloud.com) for **development** and for **production**.
+It's a simply as possible `docker compose` stack to run a [Nextcloud](https://www.nextcloud.com) for **development** and for **production**.